kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - As Juhani, loot the tach that was killed for a tach gland
   - The droid convo will interrupt here; that convo is just 2
 - As Juhani, run/Force Jump to the Force Field and use it: 1,2
+  - Master Speed should still be active on MC; if not, recast it first

 ### Wookiee Politics
 - Swap to MC and QS/QL to fix following AI